OpenDSA/OpenDSA/RST/en/VisFormalLang/TuringIntro.rst

 So far we have seen a few simple machine types, such as DFA, NFA, PDA, RegEx.
-And we have seen corresponding grammars: Regular grammars, context free grammars, etc.
+And we have seen corresponding grammars: Regular grammars, context-free grammars, etc.
 There are some differences in the machines.
 DFAs are deterministic.
 NFAs add non-determinism, which simply means that there can be